25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 Church of San Bernardino alle Ossa Milan / things to see in Milan

-22. Gardens of Indro Montanelli
+22. Indro Montanelli Gardens

 Arco di Portaluppi Milan